datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part3.md

 ## Business Layer

-As introduced in previously, this layer should contain derived data needed by our Presentation/Delivery layer.
+As mentioned in previous post, this layer should contain derived data needed by our Presentation/Delivery layer.
 We can build stuff like associations, groups or hierarchies defined by Business Rules, or also do cleansing to fix data issues found in our *raw data*.
 This post looks at two examples of that.

 ### Building new association: Similar Reviews